ninabarzh/broomstick/content/posts/zero-day-threat-modelling.md

 ### Attack trees

 Attack trees offer a visual way to think through the improbable.
-Start with the attacker’s ultimate goal as your root node—say, exfiltrating customer data.
+Start with the attacker’s ultimate goal as your root node, say, exfiltrating customer data.
 Branch out into possible routes, including the use of a zero‑day.
 Keep branching until you reach the leaf nodes, which represent specific techniques such as memory corruption or bypassing input validation.
 This is a way to think about how the unknown might be combined with the known to create a credible attack chain.